 In a study Jalil and Rabab (2016) explored the relationship between trust and economic growth of developing countries.
 Empirical results suggest positive relationship between trust and economic growth.
-Churchill S.A. & Mishra V. (2016) analyzed the relationship among social networks, trust and subjective wellbeing in China.
-They examined the role of trust and social networks as elements of social capital on wellbeing.
-Findings suggest that trust and social capital has not strong effect on wellbeing than effects of income.
+Churchill S.A. & Mishra V. (2016) analyzed the relationship among social networks, trust and subjective well-being in China.
+They examined the role of trust and social networks as elements of social capital on well-being.
+Findings suggest that trust and social capital has not strong effect on well-being than effects of income.
 These findings are contradictory to existing literature.
-Churchill S.A. & Mishra V. (2016) analyzed the relationship among social networks, trust and subjective wellbeing in China.
-Findings suggest that trust and social capital has not strong effect on wellbeing than effects of income.
+Churchill and Mishra (2016) analyzed the relationship among social networks, trust and subjective well-being in China.
+Findings suggest that trust and subjective well-being in China.
+Findings suggest that trust and subjective well-being in China.
+Findings suggest that trust and subjective well-being in China.
+Findings suggest that trust and subjective well-being in China.
+Findings suggest that trust and subjective well-being in China.
+Findings suggest that trust and subjective well-being in China.
+Findings suggest that trust and subjective well-being in China.
+Findings suggest that trust and social capital has not strong effect on well-being than effects of income.
 These findings are contradictory to existing literature.
-Puntscher et al. (2015) analyzed the determinants of both these types of subjective wellbeing.
-Author comes with findings that associational activity and institutional and social trust have positive significant association with subjective wellbeing.
-Overall, findings suggest that social integration and interaction is more important for wellbeing than monetary factors European Union.
-Married people are happier than unmarried people (Vanassche et al. 2013; Chapman and Guven 2016).
+Puntscher et al. (2015) analyzed the determinants of both these types of subjective well-being.
+Author comes with findings that associational activity and institutional & social trust has positive significant association with subjective well-being.
+Overall, findings suggest that social integration and interaction is more important for well-being than monetary factors.
+Married people are happier than unmarried people (Vanassche et al. 2013; Chapman & Guven 2016).
 Botha and Booysen (2014) examined the relationship between different levels of family functioning and life satisfaction and individual happiness.
 Strong relationship found between better family functioning and higher life satisfaction.
 Good relationships among family members are beneficial for life satisfaction and happy life.
-Becchetti and Pisani (2014) focused on the determinant of life satisfaction of young people.
+Becchetti and Pisani (2014) focused on the determinants of life satisfaction of young people.
 Trust on family and friends both are positively and significantly related to life satisfaction of young people.
 Our work is different from this study in the way that we consider trust on family and friends as informal institutions and use both these variables for making informal institutions index with many other informal institutions.
-In addition, our respondents are not only students but all people from different fields of life. .The literature on wellbeing mentioned above shows various socio-economic and demographic factors as determinant of subjective-wellbeing.
-Economist and researchers from other social sciences examined the relationship of these factors with wellbeing over time.
-Formal institutions are also studied as contributor of growth, development and wellbeing.
+In addition, our respondents are not only students but all people from different fields of life.
+The literature on well-being mentioned above shows various socio-economic and demographic factors as determinants of subjective-well-being.
+Economist and researchers from other social sciences examined the relationship of these factors with well-being over time.
+Formal institutions are also studied as contributor of growth, development and well-being.
 These all factors are important for enhancing wellbeing but the literature about the role of informal institutions is scarce up to our knowledge.
-The current study contributes in the existing literature by incorporating the role of informal institutions on wellbeing.
+The current study contributes in the existing literature by incorporating the role of informal institutions on well-being.
 The study empirically shows that trust on informal institutions has significant and positive effect on wellbeing.